 Remember - everything could be of use to a dedicated criminal.
 Failure to delete your confidential customer files could mean that you run foul of the law as well.
 Drives should be fully formatted or removed before the disposal of any used PCs and laptops.
 The same rules apply to USB sticks, CDs, and floppy disks.
-If you need to permanently destroy a magnetic drive, a drill can be used to repeatedly puncture the hard disk casing – or use an IT asset disposal partner with an ADISA-approved HDD shredder.
+If you need to permanently destroy a magnetic drive, a drill can be used to repeatedly puncture the hard disk casing – or use an IT asset disposal partner.
 Servers and private devices should be treated in the same way as business equipment.

 2) Scrapping A Working Device And/Or Components

 If the machine is still in working order, you may want to consider keeping parts of it, selling it or donating it.
 Many charities and libraries are crying out for older tablets and PCs that can run Android or Windows.
 Working units can often be wiped and resold for a profit, although you may need specialist knowledge to do this successfully.
 An OS reinstall and streamline often speeds up slow, 'outdated' devices.
 Many 'vintage' units are also worth surprisingly large amounts of money to the right people.